genouest/GenouestBioinfoBundle/Resources/doc/index.rst

 Overview
 ========

-This bundle contains some useful utils to manipulate bioinformatics data (fasta sequences for example.
+This bundle contains some useful utils to manipulate bioinformatics data (fasta sequences for example).

 How does it work?